LancereReal/plexo-archive/readme.md

 Not all of the dates will be 100% correct.
 I am just putting the dats I downloaded them at.

+If you are trying to use the archived website, you must host it on localhost or an actual website.
+It will not work via file://.

 ## Plexo Facts

 · Plexo is a 2014 roblox revival owned and developed by pos0.